 The issue of sexual assault and other sexual misconduct is at the forefront of universities nationwide.
-NMSU specifically prohibits sexual misconduct and will assist victims in seeking counseling (available through the Counseling Center or several off-campus organizations), obtaining medical treatment (available through the Campus Health Center and local hospitals), changing room assignments, making academic changes, and in any other way possible, including criminal prosecution through the District Attorney's Office (if the victim so desires).
+NMSU/DACC specifically prohibits sexual misconduct and will assist victims in seeking counseling (available through DACC Center for Career and Student Success or several off-campus organizations), obtaining medical treatment (available through the Campus Health Center and local hospitals), changing room assignments, making academic changes, and in any other way possible, including criminal prosecution through the District Attorney's Office (if the victim so desires).
 Students, faculty and staff, and visitors are reminded that they can contact the NMSU Police Department for assistance at any time, and do not have to file an official police report in order to be helped.
 If a report is filed with the NMSU Police Department, it will be fully investigated with the findings being referred to the District Attorney's Office for prosecutorial decisions.
-(NOTE: The state statutes related to sexual assault, harassment, stalking, and other crimes can be found in Section 4 of this publication.)

-NMSU prohibits sexual misconduct by students and employees.
+DACC prohibits sexual misconduct by students and employees.
 This includes forced sexual contact (including harmful, insulting, or non-consensual verbal or physical contact of a sexual nature with another person, such as touching, fondling, exposure, disrobing, etc.) and forced sexual penetration (including intercourse, sodomy, oral copulation, or penetration with any object by the use of force, threats, coercion, or by taking advantage of a victim's helplessness).
 Also prohibited is any sexual harassment, such as requiring a person to engage in sexual conduct or activities in exchange for a grade, payment, or similar benefits.

-NMSU requires all employees to complete training on an annual basis regarding sexual misconduct, and all incoming students must complete similar training prior to being allowed to enroll for classes.
-Additional information and training programs beyond this initial training are available through the Office of Institutional Equity, the Dean of Students, the WAVE Program, the Counseling Center, the Campus Health Center, and the NMSU Police Department.
+DACC requires all employees to complete training on an annual basis regarding sexual misconduct, and all incoming students must complete similar training prior to being allowed to enroll for classes.
+Additional information and training programs beyond this initial training are available through the Office of Institutional Equity, the Dean of Students, the WAVE Program, the DACC Center for Career and Student Success, the Campus Health Center, and the NMSU Police Department.
 Contact information for each of these can be found near the end of this publication.

-NMSU investigates reported sexual misconduct (including dating violence, domestic violence, sexual assault, and stalking) through the Office of Institutional Equity/Title IX Coordinator (the disciplinary investigation), as well as through the appropriate law enforcement agencies (the criminal investigation).
-During the NMSU disciplinary investigations, a preponderance of the evidence standard is used.
+DACC investigates reported sexual misconduct (including dating violence, domestic violence, sexual assault, and stalking) through the Office of Institutional Equity/Title IX Coordinator (the disciplinary investigation), as well as through the appropriate law enforcement agencies (the criminal investigation).
+During the DACC disciplinary investigations, a preponderance of the evidence standard is used.
 During disciplinary proceedings, both the victim and the accused have the right to have another person present, including the opportunity to be accompanied to any related meeting or proceeding by an advisor of the person's choice.
 The findings of Title IX disciplinary investigations will be sent to the Provost's Office to determine if violations have taken place, and if so, then referred to Student Judicial Services (for students) or Human Resources (for employees) for appropriate action to be taken based on the circumstances of the individual incident.
 For students, this can result in any of the following sanctions based on the severity of the offense: expulsion from university housing; mandatory completion of an education program; completion of mandatory counseling; suspension; expulsion; ban from the university.
 For employees, the possible sanctions are: documented counseling (for minor offenses); written reprimand (for minor offenses); suspension without pay; or termination.

-More information regarding student discipline hearings can be found at: http://studenthandbook.nmsu.edu/student-social-code-of-conduct/part-v-students-rights-and-responsibilities-student-discipline-and-appeal-hearing-processes/
+More information regarding student discipline hearings can be found at: http://studenthandbook.nmsu.edu/student-social-code-of-conduct/part-v-students-rights-and-responsibilities-student-discipline-and-appeal-hearing-processes/.